sayedazharsabri/url-shortener/README.md

 - On development, send body on below URL
 1. To create short URL
 - POST Request: localhost:3000/shorturl/
-- body should be JSON containing originalURL like below {
+- body should be JSON containing originalURL like

+    {
     "originalURL":"http://mydomain.com/someotherpath"
     }